mdingena/att-client/docs/Config.md

 - Defaults to `[]`, which means **all groups** are included.

 This option allows you to restrict your [`Client`](./Client.md) to only execute its logic on the listed groups and all their servers.

+## `Config.logPrefix`

+- `<string>` The text you want to use to prefix logs from the client.
+- Defaults to `[att-client]`.

+This option helps you differentiate att-client logs with your other application logs.

 ## `Config.logVerbosity`